Kibet-g/KryptoManiac/README.md

 6. The app should now be running at http://localhost:3000.

 ### Usage
--Register or log in to your account.
+- Register or log in to your account.
--Explore cryptocurrency data, add favorites, and stay updated with the latest news.
+- Explore cryptocurrency data, add favorites, and stay updated with the latest news.

 ### Technologies Used